gabrielemercolino/.dotfiles/README.md

 # Dotfiles

-These are my dotfiles for NisOS
+These are my dotfiles for NixOS

 ## Installation